 In order to preserve a solid four-week experience for the boys, we look at the departure days as the time for the boys to share their camp with their families.
 For years at Kabeyun we scheduled a visiting day at the three-week point each session, but over time realized that it created real travel, not to mention financial, challenges for parents, a sense of obligation to visit whether there was a felt desire or not in the mind of parent or child, and a dramatic interruption in the boys' camp experience.
 It was also very difficult for a good number of our younger campers.

 Yes.
 The Porter Foundation makes awards each year to families who demonstrate the need.
 Assistance ranges from the full tuition to a few hundred dollars.
-The deadline for application is mid-April; decisions are made in early May.
+The deadline for application is February 1; decisions are made by March 1.
 For more information, check out the Tuition Assistance page.